Additional Features

 Understanding Organizations

-A Statusbrew Organization is the highest-level, overarching structure for organizing your company's employees and social media channels within Statusbrew.
-It consists of spaces (where you work), social profiles, teams, members, and social networks.
+A Statusbrew Organization is the highest-level, overarching structure for organizing your social profiles and users within Statusbrew.
+It consists of spaces.

-Each organization you belong to operates independently, with its own unique set of workspaces, people, social profiles, configurations, and billing.
+Each organization operates independently, with its own unique set of spaces, users, social profiles, and billing.

 Creating An Organization